-Step 6: Change the Title, Subtitle, pricing, features and other contents as required in the content tab.
+Step 6: Change the Title, Subtitle, pricing, features, and other contents as required in the content tab.
 You can enable/disable ribbon too for your featured plan as well.
 Add the respective link on the button link under the footer sub-category.

 Step 8: Repeat the same steps for the other two pricing table cards.
-Once you have done that, click on the tables’ row and click on the Save Section button at the top.
+Once you have done that, click on the tables’ row and the Save Section button at the top.
 Give your section a proper name and click on the Save button.
-We will be using this saved row later in toggle button.
+We will be using this saved row later in the toggle button.

 Also, change the Label Name accordingly.

 Step 13: Do the same for the second sub-option under Toggle settings and select the second (yearly) row and change the label to Yearly.
 You can also make changes to the toggle design and the way it looks from the style tab.
-This is what the toggle witch looks like after making the changes.
+This is what the toggle switch looks like after making the changes.